 Lifestyle emissions are unequal.
 Wealthy people own larger homes and cars, consume more goods, and travel more.
 As shown by Oxfam, in the US, the top 10% of emitters average 50 tonnes per person, while the bottom half average below 10 tonnes.
 If we collect ten New Yorkers, nine will average a little over 10 tonnes each, and one will be at 50 tonnes.
 And some ratios are far higher.2

-This disparity is why C40 points out that bringing high emitters down towards the average is essential to rapid decarbonization: the wealthy are where the emissions are, so their changes lead to more positive results.
+This disparity is why C40 points out that bringing high emitters down towards the average is essential to rapid decarbonization: the wealthy are where the emissions are, so their changes are more effective.
 (C40 calculates a 35% drop in emissions by bringing the global top 10% down to the EU average.3 Bringing the top 10% in NYC down to the city’s per capita average would likely also be about a 35% cut, bringing us in line with Paris agreement goals.)

 Other governments are grappling with the equity challenge now, including Paris (as in the guide I brought to the Council hearing in December, 2018), Finland, where the nation has a national decarbonization guide, including an online test now taken by 850,000 Finns, and Barcelona, where the city’s equivalent $1B climate emergency plan includes culture shifting and education.

 Better than just reducing their own emissions, the top 10% – in New York, about 860,000 people – can begin to contribute answers.
 New Yorkers are hard workers and want to produce value.
 That’s good, because we need a war effort, and New Yorkers can lead it.
 But it won’t happen until enough of us shift our own aspirations.
 As we shift, the economy will shift, and new careers will open up that match a low carbon life.
 Until that happens, most of our fixes are window dressing, because we are still living in the past in our own lifestyle choices.